aabed/aabed.github.io/_posts/2015-10-11-continous-integrationdelivery-using-jenkinsdockermesosmarathon.md

-As the project implies we need Cassandra so we will start a Cassandra cluster and provision it for our first run I will do that step manually because it's a one time job replace the IP with your marathon host
+As the project implies we need Cassandra so we will start a Cassandra cluster and provision it for our first run I will do that step manually because it's a one time job replace the IP with your marathon host this will automatically create the DNS record cassandra.marathon.mesos

+***Note***: Modify ``` activator-akka-cassandra/src/main/resources/application.conf ```
+to point to whatever cassandra host or cluster you are running

 {% highlight bash %}

 curl -X POST  http://192.168.33.10:8080/v2/apps/  -H "Content-type: application/json" -d '{